Contributors Dropdown icon

 • Lack of data skills

-However, an insight that comes too late is a pressing, frustrating problem.
+An insight that comes too late is a common, frustrating problem.
 If there is relevant data, but marketers don't have access or need to wait for approval, it will take increasingly longer to make critical connections and leverage that data to drive higher conversions and better ROI.

-Data democratization has many benefits, but that doesn't mean there are no risks.
+Data democratization has many benefits, but that doesn't mean that it's risk-free.
 Some leaders worry about data security related to data misuse, especially when companies hold sensitive personal data.
 Creating a strategy that makes the most sense for your organization is also crucial.
 Should everyone have access to all data, and what will that mean for security, privacy, automation, and scalability?

-The importance of data democratization in modern businesses
+The importance of data democratization in modern marketing

 The role of data access in data democratization

 The concept of data access sounds simple enough, but there's more to data democratization than simply providing access to data.
-You'll need to generate actionable insights to move forward.
+You'll need to invest in data literacy and generate actionable insights to move forward.
 This helps marketing teams transition from being data-driven to insights-driven.

 But how?

-Offering access to company data, whether raw in a data warehouse or perfectly organized in a marketing data hub, is just the beginning.
+Offering access to company data, whether raw in a data warehouse or perfectly organized in a marketing intelligence platform, is just the beginning.
 And even when you want to grant access, it's not always a straightforward journey.
 You will likely face significant challenges.

 One of the greatest hurdles in providing universal data accessibility is the requirement of a cultural shift.
-An organization can offer access to data, but the advantages of data access can fall flat when employees don't feel comfortable using it, lack the tools they need to make sense of it, or aren't empowered to use data to make decisions.
+An organization can offer access to data, but the advantages of data access can fall flat when employees don't feel comfortable using it, lack the tools they need to make sense of it, or aren't empowered to make data-driven decisions.

 Another challenge is making sure you create a robust data governance framework.

-Despite these hurdles, when organizations have the right leaders, level of education, and tools, non-technical users across marketing and sales departments can discover incredible opportunities.
+Despite these hurdles, when organizations have the right leaders, level of education in data literacy, and tools, non-technical users across marketing and sales departments can discover incredible opportunities.

 Solutions and best practices for improving data access